Juniper19/platformer-juice/README.txt

+GAMEPLAY LEVEL
+2 hours - trying to set up dialogue for the signs.
+This is hard.
+Wow.
+30 min - making UI elements for (failed) dialogue system in Aseprite 30 min - building flappable lever that will toggle spikes.
+THIS WORKS. later.. messes up :/ But spikes and lever exist.
+90 min - sketching then building new level with branching options for exploration, loops back at the start, slowly introduces new movement mechanics
+1 hour - lost progress due to my own lack of commits. this is where lever logic gets messed up.
+Attempts at restoring logic with a new, better system.
+Oh well.
+Learned a lot
+30 min - friends play the level!
+Documentation of their feedback to improve upon in the future, but made small changes to pacing, easier jumps earlier on, addition of smiley face, etc.

+ADDING JUICE - old
 10 min - finding and importing assets and plugins
 45 min - learning about platforming modifiers, what makes movement polished and playing around with values til I was satisfied with movement mechanics
 15 min - setting up player animations for all states (running, idle, wall grab, jump, etc.)